marleenroomet/cb2330-portfolio/README.md

 # cb2330-portfolio
-Course - Foundations of Scientific Computing for the Life Sciences (CB2330);
+Foundations of Scientific Computing for the Life Sciences (CB2330) by Marleen Roomet (Molecular Biotechnology and Bioinformatics, KTH).
-Name - Marleen Roomet;
-Programme - Molecular Biotechnology and Bioinformatics;
-University - KTH.